Designed to never touch your files

 Our security model

 This isn't a promise we're asking you to trust; it's how the tools are built.
-The simplest way to say it: no upload means nothing to breach.
+The simplest way to say it: no server upload means nothing to breach.

 How your files stay safe